delta-io/delta/PROTOCOL.md

 #### Writer Requirements for AddCDCFile

 As of [Writer Version 4](#Writer-Version-Requirements), all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table.
-Writers must produce the relevant `AddCDCFile`'s for any operation that changes data, as specified in [Change Data Files](#change-data-files)
+When `delta.enableChangeDataFeed` is `true`, writers must produce the relevant `AddCDCFile`'s for any operation that changes data, as specified in [Change Data Files](#change-data-files)

 #### Reader Requirements for AddCDCFile